inspatiallabs/inspatial-dev/packages/core/dev/util/README.md

 39. `farthestPoint`: Finds the farthest point in a dataset.
 40. `difference`: Calculates the difference between two datasets.
 41. `convertImageToBase64DOM`: Converts an image file to a base64 string using the DOM.
+42. `svgToTinyDataUri`: Converts an SVG to a tiny data URI.
+43. `svgToSrcSet`: Converts an SVG to a srcset-compatible data URI.

 For detailed usage and parameters of each utility, please refer to the source code or our comprehensive documentation.

 ---

 ## 🚀 Getting Started

 To begin your journey with InSpatial Core, visit our comprehensive documentation at [inspatial.dev](https://www.inspatial.dev).